 - 1. To continue to promote sufficient affordable primary housing for Chelsea residents by revitalizing existing housing. - 2.
 To help Chelsea remain a well-balanced community that offers housing for all income levels. - 3.
-To encourage innovative planning, design and construction of primary housing, both rental and owner-occupied, which minimizing the cost, energy consumption and environmental impacts of housing.
+To encourage innovative planning, design and construction of primary housing, both rental and owner-occupied, which minimizing the cost, energy consumption and environmental impacts of housing. - 4.
+To encourage safe, decent, adequate and suitable housing for all of Chelsea's residents; - 5.
+To conserve and protect the quality of existing residential neighborhoods and to renew or rehabilitate obsolete and deteriorating dwelling units and neighborhoods; and - 6.
+To encourage private sector development of new dwelling units compatible with existing neighborhoods.

 - 1. Chelsea should be a well-balanced community that offers housing for all income levels. - 2.
 The Town should allow for growth of housing for all incomes levels at a rate consistent with the community's ability to provide services in a fiscally sound manner and consistent with the other goals and policies expressed in this Plan. - 3.
+Encourage the use of accessory dwelling units to provide affordable housing, especially in areas in, or in close proximity to, the Village Area. - 4.
 Use of public funds in the form of subsidies may be necessary to preserve maintenance of or access to affordable housing.
-Where such projects involve public funds, they should only be encouraged when these investments result in developments that are affordable on a long-term basis and a clear public benefit to the community can be demonstrated. - 4.
-Priority should be given to the preservation and improvement of affordable housing already in existence.
-Conversion of such housing to other uses should be discouraged unless there is a clear public benefit resulting. - Multi-family housing and senior housing should be encouraged to locate in areas free from flood hazards, where adequate public sewer and water services are available and access to schools and other services reasonably are afforded. - 6.
+Where such projects involve public funds, they should only be encouraged when these investments result in developments that are affordable on a long-term basis and a clear public benefit to the community can be demonstrated.

+- 5. Priority should be given to the preservation and improvement of affordable housing already in existence.
+Conversion of such housing to other uses should be discouraged unless there is a clear public benefit resulting. - 6.
+Multi-family housing and senior housing should be encouraged to locate in areas free from flood hazards, where adequate public sewer and water services are available and access to schools and other services reasonably are afforded. - 7.
 Conversion of larger homes to two and multiple family units to meet the needs of the community is appropriate where the historic character of a building or neighborhood is not unnecessarily destroyed or diminished.
 The Town should explore incentives to encourage homeowners to convert portions of their property into affordable apartments.